 While setting up a media tour of Los Angeles, I called Stone’s office to work out scheduling.
 When I told his assistant that I wanted Stone to appear on the Michael Jackson show on KABC radio, she asked if this was Michael Jackson, the singer.
 At first I thought she was joking, as it had been only a couple of years since “Thriller” was released and Jackson was the most famous entertainer in the world.

-Now when I worked at the CBS-TV News affiliate in Chicago, I had gotten used to being around famous people.
-My boss, Walter Jacobson, was a celebrity TV journalist in Chicago in his own right, and he would also interview celebrities coming through town, which allowed me to meet Meryl Streep, Paul Newman and Jimmy Carter.
+Now, when I worked at the CBS-TV News affiliate in Chicago, I had gotten used to being around famous people.
+My boss was a celebrity TV journalist in Chicago in his own right, and he would also interview celebrities coming through town, which allowed me to meet Meryl Streep, Paul Newman and Jimmy Carter.
 But this was different.

-He was very nice and pleasant and enjoyable talk with, and much smarter than I anticipated.
-Before dinner, he took us on a tour of the house which included an arcade game room and his bedroom, which was interesting in that there were stuffed dolls on his bed, including the seven dwarfs.
+He was very nice and enjoyable to talk with.
+Before dinner, he took us on a tour of the house, which included an arcade game room and his bedroom, which was interesting in that there were stuffed dolls on his bed, including the seven dwarfs.

-We finally finished the house tour - which wasn’t what I would consider to be extravagant by North Shore Chicago standards -- we sat down to dinner.
-Jackson had his private cook come out and serve us and we spent the next two hours talking about Clement Stone’s philosophy on positive thinking.
+We finally finished the house tour - which wasn’t what I would consider being extravagant by North Shore Chicago standards -- and sat down to dinner.
+Jackson had his private cook come out and serve us, and we spent the next two hours talking about Clement Stone’s philosophy on positive thinking.
 Jackson was particularly interested in Napoleon Hill and Thomas Edison.

 It was now about 10 pm and it was time to call it a night, so we headed out to say our goodbyes and drove back to the hotel.